mastrojs/mastrojs.github.io/src/content/docs/guide/http-forms-and-rest-apis.md

 }
 ```

 Note the [label](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/label) element, which tells the user what they're expected to enter in the `input` field.
-It's important for visually impaired users that you use a proper `label`, and not just display some text somewhere, which they might not be able to associate with the `input`.
+It's important (e.g. for visually impaired users) that you use a proper `label`, and not just display some text somewhere, which e.g. screen readers are not able to associate with the `input`.
 To test whether it's correct, click the label: the text field should then receive focus.

 To let TypeScript know that we're expecting the `req` argument to be of type `Request`, we write `req: Request` (which would not be valid in JavaScript).
 That way, TypeScript can help us check whether we're using `req` in a correct way.
 (Try writing e.g. `req.form()` instead of `req.formData()` and VS Code will underline it red.)